Our School

 Outreach

-The School of Mathematics and Statistics is a supporter of the Matraville Education Partnership.
-The partnership with Matraville Sports High School (MSHS) is a first-of-its-kind school-based university education program in which academics and students from UNSW are working with Matraville students, teachers and the wider public to deliver a suite of educational, fun and supportive activities that are breathing new life into the school and its community.
-Maths students have become mentors to the MSHS year 7 cohort, working together weekly as part of the UNSW students' scientific communication course requirements.
+The School of Mathematics and Statistics has been a supporter of the Matraville Education Partnership.
+The partnership with Matraville Sports High School (MSHS) was a first-of-its-kind school-based university education program in which academics and students from UNSW work with Matraville students, teachers and the wider public to deliver a suite of educational, fun and supportive activities that are breathing new life into the school and its community.
+Maths students have become mentors to the MSHS year 7 cohort, working together regularly as part of the UNSW students' scientific communication course requirements.

 International and industrial collaboration